WildernessLabs/Meadow.Samples/Source/Meadow F7/Bluetooth/Readme.md

 ### Bluetooth_Restart

-This example show how to use the stop methods to change from one service to a new service with a different definition.
+This example shows how to use the stop methods to change from one service to a new service with a different definition.